 #lionopera is an ambitious new cycle of children’s operas conceived by leading young British composer James Olsen (‘brilliantly imaginative’—The Guardian), and a set of accompanying teaching resources for Key Stages 2 and 3 published by Olsen Verlag.
-Schools can get involved with the second stage of the project in 2018 free of charge!
+Schools and other youth organisations can get involved with the second stage of the project in 2018 free of charge!

 Far from being ‘mere’ educational works, the operas are high-quality musical and literary works in their own right by a significant emerging artist.
 Freely based on the medieval legend of the lion and the donkey living in Saint Jerome’s monastery, they are entertaining and stimulating for young people to perform, without requiring specialist musical training.